 How to Avoid Possible Conflict Between Divi and Other Optimizing Plugins

-To avoid these types of conflicts, you can disable Divi’s built-in optimizations feature and let the third party plugin handle it for you.
-The three option you will want to disable are:
+To avoid these types of conflicts, you can disable Divi’s built-in optimizations feature and let the third-party plugin handle it for you.
+The three options you will want to disable are:

 - Static CSS File Generation

 You can disable the option for static CSS file generation under Theme Options > Builder > Advanced.

 We’ve pretty much covered all the major factors that contribute to faster Divi/WordPress websites.
 There are however some important things that you can still do.